How to integrate with the Timelines endpoints

 Every day, many thousands of developers make requests to the Twitter API.
 To help manage the volume, rate limits are placed on each endpoint that limits the number of requests that every developer can make on behalf of an app or on behalf of an authenticated user.

 There are different rate limits applied for these endpoints depending on which authentication method is being used.
-The app-level rate limits apply to an App making requests using OAuth 2.0 Bearer Token, whereas the user-level rate limit applies to requests being made on behalf of the specific authorizing user using OAuth 1.0a User Context.
+The app-level rate limits apply to an App making requests using OAuth 2.0 App-Only, whereas the user-level rate limit applies to requests being made on behalf of the specific authorizing user using OAuth 1.0a User Context.
 These two rate limits are based on the frequency of requests within a 15-minute window.

-For example, an app using OAuth 1.0a Bearer Token auth for both of these timelines endpoints, can make 1500 requests (including pagination requests) to the user Tweet timeline, and 450 requests (including pagination requests) to the user mention timeline within a 15-minute timeframe.
+For example, an app using OAuth 2.0 App-Only auth for both of these timelines endpoints, can make 1500 requests (including pagination requests) to the user Tweet timeline, and 450 requests (including pagination requests) to the user mention timeline within a 15-minute timeframe.
 That same app, within the same 15-minute timeframe, with two different authorized users (using OAuth 1.0a User Context) can make 900 requests (including pagination requests) to the user Tweet timeline, and 180 requests (including pagination requests) to the user mention timeline for each authenticated user.

 The Twitter API v2 allows you to select exactly which data you want returned from the API using fields and expansions.
 The expansion parameter allows you to expand objects referenced in the payload.
 For example, this endpoint allows you to request poll, place, media, and other objects using the expansions parameter.